Terms and Services between ZEST and CLIENT

 12.1 The Client warrants that the Supplier and its subcontractors are entitled to store and otherwise process the Personal Data lawfully for the purposes of the Agreement.

 12.2 The types of Personal Data and categories of the Data Subjects of the Personal Data that can be processed by the Supplier on behalf of the Client based on the Agreement are specified in the Agreement.
-If there is no such specification in the Agreement, the Personal Data can include Personal Data of guests and Users (such as names, email addresses, and telephone numbers), and, for a very limited time, payment card numbers [A1].
+If there is no such specification in the Agreement, the Personal Data can include Personal Data of guests and Users (such as names, email addresses, and telephone numbers).

 12.3 The Supplier and any person acting under the authority of the Supplier who has access to the Personal Data, may Process the Personal Data only on documented instructions from the Client unless required to do so by European Union or European Union member state law to which the Supplier is subject.
 In such a case, the Supplier shall inform the Client of that legal requirement before the Processing, unless that law prohibits such information on important grounds of public interest.
 Such documented instructions are hereby given by the Client to the Supplier and include and are limited to: the Client gives the Supplier instructions to Process the Personal Data in order for the Supplier and its subcontractors to provide the Zest Service to the Client in accordance with the Zest Service description of the Supplier as amended by the Supplier from time to time.
 If the Client desires to amend the documented instructions or give new documented instructions to the Supplier, the amended and new instructions are subject to the Supplier’s written consent (not withheld unreasonably) and may be priced in accordance with the Supplier’s price list.